-There are three parts to complete.
+There are three parts to complete and they become progressively more challenging.

-Part 1: Introduction and questions on familiar topics Length: 4-5 minutes
+Part 1: Introduction and questions on familiar topics

+Length: 4-5 minutes

 The examiner will start by introducing him or herself and asking you to state your name and show your identification.

 Next, you will be asked general questions about yourself such as where you live or what you are currently doing (working or studying).

 The remaining questions in this section are of a personal nature and topics will be familiar, for example, about the music you like, cooking, the weather, or movies you prefer.
-Usually, you cover one or two more topics and you may get two or three questions about each of them.
+Usually you cover one or two more topics and you may get two or three questions about each of them.